asift91/Manual_Migration/option1.md

 -   **Migration**

     -   Migration of Moodle
-        -   Installing Moodle with any pre-defined template or  Fully configurable deployment.
+        -   Install Moodle with any pre-defined template or  Fully configurable deployment.
         - Copy the onprem data to Virtual Machine
         - Replace the on-prem data.